 This is Product Management: Is a new podcast that I discovered talking specifically to product managers about a variety of topics.

-Cindy Alvarez: I love her insightful blog although she hasn’t written new posts in a while I still find going back and reading older posts worthwhile.
-She mostly focuses on how to connect with customers, what type of questions to ask and how to interpret their feedback.
+Cindy Alvarez: mostly focuses on how to connect with customers, what type of questions to ask and how to interpret their feedback.
 She offers very practical and actionable advice.
 Her blog helps me to develop soft skills which is harder to find resources on.
-She is also the author of Lean Customer Developer.
+She is also the author of Lean Customer Developer a book that I very much recommend.
 Some one my favourite posts:

 - Customer comments dechipered: How to interpret customer’s reactions to your product